Vegan Orange Cake

 Step 2:

-Dairy-free orange loaf obviously calls for a loaf tin, so the next step is to line a 2lb loaf tin with baking paper.
+This eggless orange loaf cake obviously calls for a loaf tin, so the next step is to line a 2lb loaf tin with baking paper.
 2lb is the standard-size of loaf tin that you’ll find in most shops and they are approximately 8 x 4 x 3 inches.
-I purchased mine from Tesco.

 Step 3: